 Starting Wednesday, March 25, we will move to pre-ordered, once a week pick up meals at five of our school locations for district students only.
 The orders must be placed by noon on Tuesday for a Wednesday pick up.
 Wednesday pick up will be available at the following locations:

 Del Mar Elementary School

 The Meal Helpline is open Monday through Friday, 9am – 2pm at (805) 549-127

 On March 18, 2020, the County of San Luis Obispo issued Local Emergency Order and Regulation No. 3, temporarily suspending evictions of tenants who are unable to pay rent because of COVID-19.
 The order also temporarily suspends “no fault” evictions.
 On March 27, 2020, Governor Newsom signed a statewide Executive Order (No. N-37-20) related to evictions.
 The SLO County order remains in effect and offers more protections for tenants, which are described in the SLO Legal Assistance Foundation FAQ Regarding COVID-19 Emergency Eviction Moratorium (English/Spanish).

-For those child care professionsals that are interested in offering services for those child care setting that are in need, please fill out this form.
+For those child care professionals that are interested in offering services for those child care settings that are in need, please fill out this form.

 The SLO Food Bank is still continuing operations to provide food to community members in need while following all recommended guidelines.
 Please check out their website to get up-to-date information on distribution or call at 805.238.4664.